Cisco ACI and CCNA live online batches are starting from 24th June 2023. Join experts today. Securing the Control Plane - CCNA Security Best Practices

 Now we have to start configuration on ACS The first step is to create a device group.
 You do so by navigating to Network Resources > Network Device Groups > Device Type and clicking Create

-Configure the Device and add it to Device Group.
+Configure the device and add it to Device Group.

-Configure users Group: So, we have created a network device group, and added router R4 as the first network device (ACS client) in this group.
+Configure users Group: So, we have created a network device group, and added router R02 as the first network device (ACS client) in this group.
 The next step is to create a user group, and then create some users in those groups.
 The group we are going to create are an Admin group.
 To create these groups, navigate to Users and Identity Stores > Identity Groups and Click Create,

 Configure users with username and password and put that user in user group: These new group have no users in them by default and have no special permissions by Default.
 The first step to fixing that is to create a couple user accounts and place at least one user account into each group.
 To create individual users, navigate to Users and IdentityStores> Internal Identity Stores > Users and click Create.